Is a DIY chicken feeder something you need? Well, let’s talk through why you might need a DIY Chicken feeder.

-You’ve probably made several trips to your local farm store to replace a chicken feeder that has seen better days.
+However, if you have been raising backyard chickens for a while, you've probably made several trips to your local farm store to replace a chicken feeder that has seen better days.
 Not a big deal at first, but eventually, the cost of all of those feeders starts to add up.
-Especially if you plan on introducing new chickens to the flock in the future.

 Homesteading and DIY projects go hand in hand.
 They are sometimes a little more time consuming than a simple run to the store, but they are almost always cheaper to build and last MUUUUUCH longer.
 In the long run, most DIY projects are more cost effective.

 For example, looking to cut chicken feed costs?
 Make a no-waste feeder.
-Looking to feed your chickens less, make one of the large 5 gallon bucket feeders you won’t have to refill everyday.
+Looking to spend less time filling feeders with feed?
+Make one of the large 5 gallon bucket feeders you won't have to refill everyday.
+Looking to cut down on rodents in your coop?
+Make an enclosed feeder that mice can't easily get into.

-There are all kinds of DIY chicken feeders: a PVC chicken feeder, a coffee can chicken feeder and more.
+There are all kinds of DIY chicken feeders that can be made.
 Really, your imagination can be the limit for what you can use to make your chicken feeder.

 Looking for other DIY chicken projects?
-Check out our DIY chicken brooder and DIY chicken run
+Check out our DIY chicken brooder DIY Feed Bin, and DIY chicken run.

 DIY No-Waste Feeder